RaithSphere/VR-Stuff/README.md

 * Clone this repo: `git clone https://github.com/RaithSphere/NeosVR-HRM`
 * Attach the HRM to its strap and put it on.
 * Ensure no other applications or devices are connected (listening) to the HRM.
-* Run the command "python -m pip install -r requirements.txt" - If you are using Linux make sure its Python 3.6 the command is linked to
-* If your using windows please check the windows only section before proceeding
-* Scan for your device MAC Address using discover.py (Windows Only).
+* Scan for your device MAC Address using **python HRM.py -s** (Windows Only).
+* For Linux - Run the command "python -m pip install -r requirements.txt"
+* For Windows - Run the command "python -m pip install -r win-requirements.txt"
 * Add your MAC Address to Config.example and rename to Config.conf
 * Start the script by doing **python3 HRM.py** or **python HRM.py**

-## Windows Only
-In addition to the above you will also need to run the command
-* python -m pip install bleak asyncio

 ## Config File
 In the config file you need to set port & Bluetooth MAC,